 Some examples of household workers include cleaners, nannies, baby sitters, gardeners, tradespeople and in-home carers.

-At just $25 until 31 December 2016, WorkCover’s Household Worker Insurance Policy provides peace of mind.
+At just $50 for two years, WorkCover’s Household Worker insurance policy gives you peace of mind.

 - Last updated